Zuehlke/software-engineering-corner/src/articles/react-context-nextjs-locale-switcher/index.md

 In other words:

-- The page already knows the translated slugs, because it fetched the article from the CMS.
+- The page already knows the localized slugs, because it fetched the article from the CMS.

 - The layout needs those slugs, but can’t access them during its own render.